hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 You are designing and building this tool for someone else to use.
 How well do you understand the people who will be affected?
 We found during the research that people *buying* tools often forget to ask *Why* they needed the tool, and people *building* tools often forgot to ask *Who for?*

 You might find it useful to start with the *Who?* questions and once you have identified your people, then ask *Why?* for each group of people.
+You will want to focus the *``Why?''* heuristic H01 on the people who will use the tool, but you also need to think about the goals for your commercial stakeholders.

 You need to think carefully about how long the tool will be maintained and supported, and the ROI on this process and for the tool.